FauzRajan/Financial_Market_Prediction_Sentiment_Analysis/README.md

 ### 1. Data Collection (`src/data_collection.py`)

-* **Data Sources:** Uses `yfinance` for 5 years of stock data and a custom dataset for financial news.
+* Uses `yfinance` for 5 years of stock data and a custom dataset for financial news.

 ### 2. Sentiment Analysis (`src/sentiment_analysis.py`)

-* **Custom DL Model:** A TensorFlow/Keras model trained on financial text is used to score news headlines, generating sentiment labels and probability scores.
+* A TensorFlow/Keras model trained on financial text is used to score news headlines, generating sentiment labels and probability scores.

 ### 3. Feature Engineering (`src/model_training.py`)

-* **Feature Creation:** Combines stock price and sentiment data, creating features like lagged returns, sentiment, news volume, and technical indicators (RSI, MACD, etc.).
+* Combines stock price and sentiment data, creating features like lagged returns, sentiment, news volume, and technical indicators (RSI, MACD, etc.).

 ### 4. Predictive Modeling (`src/model_training.py`)

-* **Model:** A RandomForestRegressor is used for prediction.
+* A RandomForestRegressor is used for prediction.

-* **Evaluation:** `GridSearchCV` with `TimeSeriesSplit` (Walk-Forward Validation) ensures robust evaluation on unseen, chronologically split data.
+* **Evaluation:** `GridSearchCV` with `TimeSeriesSplit` (Walk-Forward Validation) for evaluation on unseen, chronologically split data.

-## Key Findings & Results

-The model demonstrated strong predictive performance.

 * **Performance (on unseen test set):**